Home Articles The growing importance of internal marketing for a satisfied team and...

-It is a fact that campaigns of this type are crucial to creating a positive work environment, inspiring employees, strengthening the connection with organizational culture, and improving the company's overall performance.
-This enchantment happens for a series of reasons, but I highlight two that I consider very important: fixing problems and improving the work environment.
+It's a fact that campaigns of this type are crucial for creating a positive work environment, inspiring employees, strengthening the connection with the organizational culture, and improving the company's overall performance.
+This positive impact happens for a number of reasons, but I'll highlight two that I consider very important: correcting problems and improving the work environment.

-• Solve problems – internal marketing can be used to identify and correct communication problems, lack of motivation, low productivity or any other aspect that is negatively impacting the work environment.
+• Solving problems – internal marketing can be used to identify and correct problems with communication, demotivation, low productivity, or any other aspect that is negatively impacting the work environment.

-• Improving the work environment – companies are seeking to implement actions to create a more positive, collaborative, and inclusive environment.
-This may involve initiatives to improve internal communication, promote integration events, offer benefits and wellness programs, among others.
+• Improving the work environment – companies seek to implement actions to create a more positive, collaborative, and inclusive environment.
+This may involve initiatives to improve internal communication, promote team-building events, offer benefits and wellness programs, among others.

-However, there are cases where an action does not work, which normally happens when important steps are not followed, which cannot be overlooked:
+However, there are cases where an action doesn't work, which usually happens when important steps, which cannot be overlooked, are not followed:

 • Lack of involvement from senior management;